How to get a dog to stop jumping. Try 10 tips for good behavior

 It’s also important to remember that specific training techniques to get your dog to stop jumping may need to be tailored for each situation.

-For example, a training method to get your pup to stop jumping on visitors may be different than one that brings it to stop jumping on you when you get home from work.
+For example, a training method to get your pup to stop jumping on visitors may be different from one that helps it stop jumping on you when you get home from work.

 Here’s how you could react if your dog jumps when you walk in the door to your home: